-- Hotel in a non-evacuation zone - Special need shelters staffed by Suncoast Hospice - Public shelters (We strongly encourage the above options instead.) - Other options based on condition and needs skilled nursing facility or hospital
+- Hotel in a non-evacuation zone - Special need shelters staffed by Suncoast Hospice - Public shelters (We strongly encourage the above options instead.) - Other options based on condition and needs skilled nursing facility or hospital - Considering the timing and reason for the evacuation need, such as during a pandemic, staying in a community evacuation shelter and social distancing are difficult to do safely together as shelters typically have very limited space.
+Please remember it is important to bring your own Personal Protective Equipment (masks).

-My Evacuation Destination Is: \\\\\
+My Evac uation Dest ination ls:

-Patient resides in an ALF or Skilled Nursing Facility, evacuation destination per facility.
+□ Pat ient resides i n an ALF or Skilled Nursing Facility, evacuation destination per facility.

-Contact Name/Location: \\\\\
+Contact Name/Loc ation:

-Address: \\\\\
+Address :

-Phone Number(s): \\\\\
+Phone N umber(s):

-My Transportation will be:
+My Trans sportation w rill be:

 () Self () Family () Registered with Special Needs Transport

-( ) Other:\\\\\
+() Other •

-\Special Advice for Evacuees to Special Needs Shelters
+Special Advice for Evacuees to Special Needs Shelters